mengxiangming/QCS-SGM/README.md

 Our results on FFHQ 256px high-resolution images with 8x noisy heavily quantized (1-bit, 2-bit, and 3-bit)  measurements y = Q(Ax + n), where A is a Gaussian measurement matrix.
 The original dimension of signal x is N = 196608, while the number of measurements is 8x, i.e., M = 24576 << N. An additive Gaussian noise n with standard deviation  0.001 is added.

 **Linear Case** : Some resuts for CS in the linear case can also be found in the appendix.
-Othe linear inverse problems such as image restoration can be found [Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems](https://arxiv.org/abs/2211.12343).
+Othe linear inverse problems such as image restoration can be found in another related paper[Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems](https://arxiv.org/abs/2211.12343).
 The code is available at [dmps code](https://github.com/mengxiangming/dmps/).

 -----------------------------------------------------------------------------------------